-And then once we’ve become unwell, we need to create a new approach to health and well being.
+And then once we’ve become unwell, we need to create a new approach to health and well-being.
 And we need to learn about, in fact, what have we been doing, and whether or not he was supportive of good health, even though we might have thought we were doing things that were healthy for us, maybe a little bit more effort into looking into that.

 Bill Gasiamis 10:33

-Maybe might reveal that perhaps, you know, we could avoid, you know, that supposedly, one drink a day, or that one drink every second day, just to make sure that we’re keeping everything as healthy as possible to give us as least complications as possible, going forward into our older years, because we’ve already kind of behind the eight ball when you have a stroke, and you want to make sure that you live as long as possible and as healthy as possible, so that you have good quality of life.
+Maybe might reveal that perhaps, you know, we could avoid, you know, that supposedly, one drink a day, or that one drink every second day, just to make sure that we’re keeping everything as healthy as possible to give us as least complications as possible, going forward into our older years, because we’ve already kind of behind the eight ball when you have a stroke, and you want to make sure that you live as long as possible and as healthy as possible so that you have a good quality of life.

 Donna Figurski 11:07